Standard on HIPAA Sanctions

 In accordance with the UNC-Chapel Hill Privacy of Protected Health Information Policy and related security policies, the University will appropriately sanction Constituents who have access to PHI as a result of their affiliation with UNC-Chapel Hill who fail to comply with the Health Insurance Portability and Accountability Act ("HIPAA"), as amended, applicable HIPAA regulations, and/or the University's privacy or security Policies, Standards and Procedures, or otherwise fail to protect the confidentiality and security of PHI (commit a violation).

 If the Chief Privacy Officer determines that a violation has occurred, they will document that determination in writing and will recommend sanctions according to this Standard.
-Disciplinary recommendations and referral to the appropriate governing authority will be made by the CPO, in consultation with other administrative units.
+Disciplinary recommendations and referral to the appropriate governing authority will be made by the Chief Privacy Officer, in consultation with other administrative units.
 This recommendation will be made to the appropriate University authority based upon the affiliation type of the Constituent (faculty, staff, student, or other).
-If the Constituent has more than one affiliation type, the Privacy Officer will make a determination of the most appropriate course(s) based on the circumstances of the violation and the affiliation that gave rise to the Constituent's access to the relevant PHI.
+If the Constituent has more than one affiliation type, the Chief Privacy Officer will make a determination of the most appropriate course(s) based on the circumstances of the violation and the affiliation that gave rise to the Constituent's access to the relevant PHI.

 Violation levels